mcf-rocks/solana-upload/README.md

 1. Client code (JS) reads file into byte buffer.
 2. Creates account of same size on blockchain.
-3. Accounts are zero initiaqlised and can only be written via on-chain program
+3. Accounts are zero initialised and can only be written via on-chain program
 3. Solana has a 1232 transaction limit, therefore:
    a.
 Client calculates maximum data that can be crammed into one transaction,
    b.
 Splits data into X chunks,